 Delivering world-class customer care requires a deep understanding of the customer service lifecycle, industry knowledge and business process excellence—and having the right people, with the right skills, to get the job done.
 Bring your commitment to excellence and passion for problem solving to Accenture, and be part of the largest and most diversified group of business operations specialists in the world.

 Accenture has several opportunities across Canada for people interested in customer care work.
-Our positions include front line call centre representatives, billing, collections, payments, field services and operations support, with the support and options to grow your career with a global leader.
+Our positions include front line representatives, billing, collections, payments, field services and operations support, with the support and options to grow your career with a global leader.